Mobile-first digital drawing platform

 OVERVIEW

-Sketchify is a digital platform for individuals of all skill levels who want to hone their drawing abilities.
-This platform gives users the opportunity to brush up on drawing fundamentals, build practice routines, and get feedback on their work – all in a friendly, supportive environment.
+Sketchify is a digital platform for individuals of all skill levels who want to hone their drawing abilities, giving users the opportunity to brush up on drawing fundamentals, build practice routines, and get feedback on their work – all in a friendly, supportive environment.

 Problem: